ash-project/ash_admin/README.md

 ## Troubleshooting

-If you Admin UI is not responding as expected.
+If your Admin UI is not responding as expected.
 Check your browser's developer console for content-security-policy violations (see above).

 ## Development